Spiders are highly diverse arachnids, ranging in size, shape, and color to their habits and venom strength.

 Spiders will generally only settle where food sources are bountiful; as spiders consume other small insects, the routine presence of ants, cockroaches, and flies will often lead to more spiders.
 You’ll effectively drive the arachnids away by eradicating spiders’ food sources.

-So, ensure that you’re frequently cleaning your home and ridding the space of pest attractants like food, spilled drinks, and garbage.
+So, ensure that you regularly clean your home and rid it of pest attractants such as food, spilled drinks, and garbage.

-Additionally, stay on the lookout for spiderwebs; if you spot one in the corner of your room or behind a piece of furniture, vacuum it up.
-The disturbance may be enough to drive them elsewhere.
+Additionally, be on the lookout for spiderwebs.
+If you spot one in the corner of your room or behind a piece of furniture, vacuum it up.
+The disturbance may be enough to drive the spiders elsewhere.

 Natural Repellants

-Are you looking to keep spiders out without killing them or subjecting your kids/pets to harmful chemicals?
-Then consider using some natural insect repellants like peppermint essential oil and vinegar.
+Are you looking to keep spiders out without killing them or subjecting your kids or pets to harmful chemicals?
+Consider using natural insect repellants like pest repellent plants, peppermint essential oil and vinegar.

 After mixing a 50/50 concentration of vinegar and water or 10 to 15 drops of essential oil and water in a spray bottle, mist the areas where you find them lurking–reapply every 2 to 3 days as necessary.